Serving Montana Agriculture and growing prosperity under the Big Sky

 Man on horseback

-The state of Montana was awarded $50 million from the Environmental Protection Agency, of which $9 million is to be used for incentivizing resilient and regenerative agricultural practices across the state.
-Agriculture plays a pivotal role in Montana’s economy.
-As a state, we are uniquely positioned to invest in emerging technologies that improve profitability while reducing greenhouse gas emissions.
-Through smart fertilizer use, capture of wastes/pollutants before they reach water sources and the atmosphere, Montana can reduce its carbon footprint and build healthy resilient soils.
-Healthy soils play a large role in capturing & storing carbon as well as fostering long-term environmental benefits.
+The state of Montana was awarded $50 million from the Environmental Protection Agency, of which $9 million is to be used for incentivizing resilient and regenerative agricultural practices in the cattle finishing industry.
+As a state, we are uniquely positioned to invest in emerging technologies that improve profitability while reducing greenhouse gas emissions within the beef cattle supply chain.

 Through this program Montana Department of Agriculture plans to help producers continue to be leaders in innovation and stewards of Montana’s lands.